Trupti Patel

-Trupti Patel is a qualified British pharmacist from Maidenhead in Berkshire, England, who was acquitted in 2003 of murdering three of her children, Amar (5 September 1997 - 10 December 1997), Jamie (21 June 1999 - 6 July 1999), and Mia (14 May 2001 - 5 June 2001).
+Trupti Patel is a British pharmacist from Maidenhead in Berkshire, England, who was acquitted in 2003 of murdering three of her children, Amar (5 September 1997 - 10 December 1997), Jamie (21 June 1999 - 6 July 1999), and Mia (14 May 2001 - 5 June 2001).

 Early life

 Patel was born into a family of Punjabis who had moved from India to England.
 She spent her childhood in Lancashire, and attended grammar school.
 She attended King's College London, where she gained a B.Sc. in pharmacy.
 Around this time, she met her future husband, Jayant, a qualified electrical engineer who later worked as a business analyst for British Telecom.
 They were married within seven months, and their first child, a girl, was born in 1995.

 Charges and trial

 Their second child, a boy, died unexpectedly at the age of two months, in December 1997.
 Eighteen months later, another boy died aged just 15 days.
 Autopsies yielded no explanations for the deaths, but a daughter who died at the age of 22 days in June 2001 was found to have four broken ribs.
 A police investigation was started, which led to Patel's arrest in May 2002.
 She was charged with the murder of the three children.

 The case, which was heard at Reading Crown Court, was one of a number of famous court cases in Britain in which mothers who reported more than one cot death were accused of murder.
-It was one of a number of cases in which evidence was given by Roy Meadow, a controversial paediatrician whose testimony helped to convict Sally Clark, Angela Cannings, and Donna Anthony of murdering their babies.
+It was one of a number of cases in which evidence was given by Roy Meadow, a controversial paediatrician whose testimony helped to falsely convict Sally Clark, Angela Cannings, and Donna Anthony of murdering their babies.
 Meadow's claim that the likelihood of two babies dying from natural causes in the same family was one in 73 million prompted the Royal Statistical Society to write a letter of complaint to the Lord Chancellor, stating that the figure had "no statistical basis"; other experts said that when genetic and environmental factors were taken into account, the figure was closer to one in 200.